huggingface/blog/how-to-generate.md

   - We have seen that beam search heavily suffers from repetitive generation.
-This is especially hard to control with *n-gram*- or other penalties in story generation since finding a good trade-off between forced "no-repetition" and repeating cycles of identical *n-grams* requires a lot of finetuning.
+This is especially hard to control with *n-gram*- or other penalties in story generation since finding a good trade-off between inhibiting repetition and repeating cycles of identical *n-grams* requires a lot of finetuning.

   - As argued in [Ari Holtzman et al.